AlexAvlas/smarttrash/README.md

 2. In the server, run the 'garbageServer.py' script to start the application on server.
 3. In the raspberry pi , Run the 'garbageClient.py' script to start the application on the client.
 4. Launch the app on a mobile phone and check the level.
 5. Using an object, obstruct the ultrasonic sensor from a distance, to simulate the presence of trash at a certain level.
-Notice that , with every change in level, the level inicator on the app will get updated.
+Notice that , with every change in level, the level indicator on the app will get updated.
 6. Bring the obstructing object very close to the sensor to simulate a full trash can scenario.
-In this case a notification email will be sent to the configured email id.
+In this case a notification email will be sent to the configured email id to report that the trash can is full.